Information for Interpreters

 Hi!
 My name is Oliver Stabbe (pronounced stab-bee; see name sign in gif to right).
 In English, I go by Stab (much like my name sign) or Oliver.

-I am currently a Masters in Public Health candidate at UC Berkeley.
+I hold a a Masters in Public Health from UC Berkeley (MPH) and dual Bachelors degrees from the University of Rochester.
 I am a hard of hearing/Deaf public health practitioner focused on the intersection of policy and social determinants of health.
 I came to public health from an eclectic background, with my career path touching on activism, linguistics, neuroscience, mental health services, policy, and litigation.
 I am broadly interested in how the social barriers and systems we navigate affect quality of life and health.
-Given the academic nature of my interest area, I understand it can be challenging to accurately interpret for me.
 Much of what I work on is the embodiment of commonly recognized social forces (e.g. racism, poverty, how our environment affects health), but discussed from theoretical and applied public health lenses.
 This page is to provide context as to what those environments may look like.

 To see an example of my signing style, click here: https://www.youtube.com/watch?v=xJLbNpX1zuo